 There is currently no cure for tinnitus, but will work with you to identify potential causes and find a treatment to lessen the impact.

-Having Issues with Your Hearing Aids?
+Having Issues With Your Hearing Aids?

 Even if you take care of your hearing aids and keep up with regular maintenance, time takes its toll on all technology, and it’s possible that yours will eventually wear out through the course of normal use.